Matcha milk tea is a delightful beverage that we can't get enough of - it's sweet, rich, and earthy. Not to mention the tiny yet moreish boba pearls.

 Tapioca boba pearls

-While you can make these yourself, it's often easier to buy them yourself.
-Then, you can add them to your drinks however much you might like.
+While you can make homemade tapioca pearls yourself, it's often easier to buy them yourself.
+Then, you can add them to your drinks however much you like.
 Also, we'd recommend getting some that do not need to be cooked before use.
-Those instant boba pearls will help reduce a lot of prep time!
+Those instant boba pearls will help reduce a lot of prep time.

 Milk

-Try going for some plant milk, where the flavour will complement the taste of the other things in the drink.
-For example, we'd recommend soy milk for a nutty, creamy flavour that is irresistable, especially when used for making matcha milk tea.
+Try going for some plant milk, where the flavour will complement the taste of green tea and the sweetener in the drink.
+We'd recommend soy or almond milk for an irresistible, nutty, creamy flavour, especially when making matcha milk tea.

 Ice